|

 I am particularly fond of Not Even Listening.
 Buy my badges here.
 3.If you needed it, yet another reason you shouldn't work for free.
 Nobody values something they didn't have to pay for.
 If you work for free, the person will not value your work.
 They won't want to pay for it next time either.
+I don't just get cross about this, read about my other word prints too.
 I recently launched my latest tea towel design, Lucky Cats.
 I thought I would share some of the original artwork and preparation that went into this design.

 This is a design that I'd had on hold for a LOOOOOOOONNNNNNG time.
 I had originally intended to print it for myself via Spoonflower, and make a curtain out of it.
 Inspiration: Lucky Cats.
 We have quite a few of them.
 Also real cats.
 We have two of those, and they are tuxedo cats (black -and white bibs and cuffs) Colour scheme.
 I have a fabulous vintage blanket that I got at a carboot.
 It is black and red and turquoise, and I use it to cover our sofa.
 I have sort of styled our living room round those colours, so that's why I decided on the main colours of this design.
 My second range of tea towels are now in my shop.
 Some of the first range are now out of stock, but the designs may reappear later (LoveCats, I'm looking at you...)